WebShivam/WebShivam/README.md

 - 🔭 I’m currently doing 100DaysOfCode Challenge
 - 🌱 I’m currently learning Full Stack Web Development
-- 👯 I’m looking to collaborate in Hackathons
+- 👯 I’m looking to collaborate on new and innovative ideas
-- 🤔 I’m looking for help with Data Structures and Algorithm
+- 🤔 I’m looking for help with Problem Solving
-- 💬 Ask me about how to start coding
+- 💬 Ask me about building Landing Pages
-- 📫 How to reach me: Twitter - @web_shivam
+- 📫 How to reach me: Twitter - <a href="https://www.twitter.com/web_shivam"> @web_shivam  </a>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love connecting to new people
 - 🎯 Goal: Contribute to Open Source